AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/get-started-with-priorities.md

 ### Find your work with filters

-Find your most important work with filters.
-You can filter tasks and issues assigned to you in the following ways:
+Find your most important work with filters. <span class="preview">You can use a natural language to find work with the Smart filter</span>, or you can use the Standard filter to find tasks and issues assigned to you:

 <table>
   <tbody>